 A new bill called the “Excess Food Law” went into effect in New York in February, NYC Food Policy reported.
-The bill is designed to help reduce food insecurity by requiring supermarkets and grocery stores to donate excess food to charity.
+The bill is designed to help reduce food insecurity by requiring supermarkets and grocery stores to Donate excess food to charity.

 In light of the coronavirus pandemic, food insecurity has increased substantially.
 From April to June 2020, 1 in 10 New Yorkers experienced household food scarcity, NYS Health Foundation reported.